Make Animation Accessible

 - Enrico Bisenzi teacher at the Academy of Fine Arts in Rome in the Graphic Design sector, at the beginning of his work and professional activity he focused on the organization and indexing of electronic documents, collaborating until the 1990s with the CNR (National Center of Research) of Florence.
 Soon his attention shifts to digital communication and therefore to expressive possibilities, collaborating with many private companies (among the first Feltrinelli) and research institutions (Indire and Universities).
 Accessibility and usability of information, digital interfaces and related user experiences are the focus of his professional approach working on projects such as Winter Olympics, insurance companies, hospitals and municipalities.
 He can be contacted at firstname.lastname@example.org

-- Alessandro Carducci Artist, Animator and Video Creator graduated in New Technologies for Art at the Carrara Academy of Fine Arts in Bergamo and specialized in Net Art and Digital Cultures at the Carrara Academy of Fine Arts ( MS).
+- Alessandro Carducci Artist, Animator and Video Creator graduated in New Technologies for Art at the Carrara Academy of Fine Arts in Bergamo and specialized in Net Art and Digital Cultures at the Carrara Academy of Fine Arts (MS).
 He also specialized with a Masters in Filmmaking, Videomaking and VFX.
 Since 2014 he has been a partner of Channel Frederator Network and creates animation and video content for the Web.
 He has also worked as a Video Producer, Animator and Graphic Designer at some private companies.
 He is the author of projects currently in Work in Progress such as Cardeis Cartoons and Water Project.
-He can be contacted at email@example.com
+He can be contacted using this Form.

-We are particularly grateful to Mirella Castigli for providing her voice for the audio description in Italian and for being the voice of the Italian version of XS2, to Federico D'Andrea and Aurora Pavesi for having us provided the translation into the Italian Sign Language.
+We are particularly grateful to Mirella Castigli for providing her voice for the audio description in Italian and for being the voice of the Italian version of XS2, to Federico D’Andrea and Aurora Pavesi for having us provided the translation into the Italian Sign Language.
 We are grateful too to Jeremy A. Freed the official voice of Dagghy the Dog and to Megan Konrad for be the voice of the English version of XS2 and the voice of the audio description in English.
-Music by Lorenzo Zambelli, subtitles and textual alternatives by Enrico Bisenzi, characters XS2 and Dagghy created and animated by Alessandro Carducci for the brand Cardeis Art (registered trademark and copyright - all rights reserved).
+Music by Lorenzo Zambelli.
+Special thanks to Ivan Legnaioli for the implementation of Accessibility to the website.
+Subtitles and textual alternatives by Enrico Bisenzi, characters XS2 and Dagghy created and animated by Alessandro Carducci for the brand Cardeis Art (registered trademark and copyright – all rights reserved).